-Some IB teachers have English as their first language, but there are many teachers that do not.
-However, this is not considered to be a problem.
+Many teachers do not have English as their first language.
+This is however not considered to be a problem.
 Our IB teachers are very competent in the subjects that they teach and are very capable teachers, despite teaching in a language that is not their strongest.